 You can even mash some of the plantain leaving some chunks for texture.
 Did you say yummy and super easy? yeah I said that too

 Turn off the heat and serve your plantain porridge immediately.

-See how easy that unripe plantain porridge recipe is… Don’t forget to share your active kitchen stories with me, until my next post, stay true to yourself.
-Before you go, why not check out our beans deluxe porridge recipe and yam porridge too
+See how easy that unripe plantain porridge recipe is… Don’t forget to share your active kitchen stories with me on Instagram.
+Until my next post, stay true to yourself.
+Before you go, why not check out our deluxe beans porridge recipe and Asaro (yam porridge) too